chun128/BFS-Implementation/README.md

 # BFS-Implementation
-Use the BFS algorithm to perform propagation from the source to the target
+Use the BFS algorithm to perform propagation from the source to the target.

-# Project Title

-One Paragraph of project description goes here
+Use the BFS propagation indices to trace from the target to the source and construct the searching path simultaneously.

 ## Getting Started